 In June 2019, Polyvalan was awarded by a national funding, i-Lab.
 In the meantime, Polyvalan was also granted by a regional funding, called R&D Booster, on a five partners project dedicated to drug discovery.

-In November 2019, launching of the 2nd generation of the product called Lu-Xo4, complementary to Tb-Xo4.
+In November 2019, launching of the 2nd product called Lu-Xo4, complementary to Tb-Xo4.

 Oct 2020 : Polyvalan New Generation Crystallophore Nucleating and Phasing Agents are now available through MiTeGen.